 How many other planets can you add to your demonstration?

-Think about how long it takes the Moon to orbit Earth and how long for the Earth to orbit the Sun, ask the children to change their walking speed to reflect this.
+Try thinking about how long it takes the Moon to orbit the Earth and how long for the Earth to orbit the Sun and ask the children to change their walking speed to reflect this.

 We’ve got lots more solar system activity ideas to share if you enjoyed this.